j2zhao/tablevault/docs/concepts/lists.md

 # Item Lists

 Each data item in TableVault is stored in an ordered collection called an item list.
 Multiple processes may incrementally append data to a list as long as the data matches the list constraints.
-We may identify data items within a list based on the position and index values of the item, as well as search for data items for matches.
+Data items within a list can be identified by their position and index values, or found through search matches.

 For example, we can store the text of a novel, such as "Frankenstein", as a document list.
-If we store each paragraph as an data item, we can find third paragraph by the paragraph index (e.g. 2), the character/position offset (e.g. 2494) or text match (e.g. "These reflections have dispelled the agitation").
+If we store each paragraph as a data item, we can find the third paragraph by paragraph index (e.g., 2), character/position offset (e.g., 2494), or text match (e.g., "These reflections have dispelled the agitation").

 We can also store a list of vector embeddings, such as embeddings generated from "ImageNet", as an embedding list.
-We can find an imbedding by index/position (e.g. 2) in the list, or by vector similarty match (e.g. an embedding that matches the vector).
+We can find an embedding by index/position (e.g., 2) in the list, or by vector similarity match (e.g., an embedding that matches the vector).

 ## Item List Creation

-Once a Vault object has been created (see: Setup), each item list can be created by defining the type of item and an unique name.
+Once a Vault object has been created (see: Setup), each item list can be created by defining the type of item and a unique name.

 !!! note "Unique Names"
     Note that names must be unique across all item types and processes.
 Once a name is used as an item list, it currently cannot be reused, even if the data is later deleted.